 It’s not easy to identify which life events transitions you from a girl to a woman, but turning 25 this week, I felt that a mental transition had been shaping up for months.
-Throughout my early 20s, I packed my days with one passion pursuit after another, which I credit to what has helped cultivate what my life is so far.
-They were years of serendipity, aimless curiosity and travel.
+Throughout my early 20s, I packed my days with one passion pursuit after another, which I credit to helping me cultivate what my life is so far.
+They were years of serendipity, curiosity and travel.
 But now at 25, I have more intention with what I pursue.
-Not to say I’m no longer taking risks, in fact, I took more risks than any year before.
+Not to say I’m no longer taking risks, in fact, I took more risks this year than any year before.
 But for the first time in my life, I recognized the limitations of time.
-As a result I began confronting my fears by conquering them.
+As a result, I began confronting my fears by conquering them.
 I left a relationship of four years and moved to New York, a city that had always intimidated me.
 I moved cross-country alone, without a support system or a concrete goal, and the experience was a challenge that taught me a life long lesson in capability and resilience to new situations.

 Here are the top 25 lessons I’ve learned.

 1. When you find yourself in the thick of an argument, ask yourself: Have I eaten today?